Schelling and Axelrod:

 of ethnocentrism such as in-group bias based on ethnic markers

 combined with global polarisation (Axelrod 1997); and racial

 spotlight on-going work influenced by, or in response to, these

-embody, as well as relevant empirical studies.
+well as relevant empirical studies.

 R. (1997) The dissemination of culture - A model with local